Fx386483710/WiFi_RSS_RTT_Dataset_for_Model_Selection/README.md

 data-publishing-template
 ========================

+There is a step by step guide available <a href="http://training.theodi.org/resources/ODIDataTemplate.pdf" target="_blank">here</a>

 Provides a template for publishing a high quality open dataset.
 Each repository is designed to host a single dataset, consisting of one or more files.

 To create a dataset with open data certificate

 1) Fork the <a href="https://github.com/theodi/data-publishing-template" target="_blank">template repository</a> and rename the repository to something more akin to the dataset you will be publishing.
+This can be done from the respositories settings menu.
+At the same time re-enable issues from the same screen.

 2) Upload <b>data files</b> into the <b>data/</b> directory.